OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 12. Content Cadence Compliance

 What percentage of weeks does each creator post at or above their target frequency?
 Inconsistent posting is the single most common driver of churn we’ve seen.
 Fans subscribe expecting a content volume and when it drops, they don’t renew.
-Tracking cadence compliance gives you a leading indicator of coming churn.

 13. PPV Price Per Piece (Average)

-Benchmark: $8–$20 average PPV for most creator tiers.
-Testing price sensitivity by segment often reveals that top-tier fans will pay $25–$40 for the right content while new fans respond better to $6–$10 entry points.
+What’s the average price point of PPV content sold?
+Many agencies default to a flat PPV price and never test elasticity.
+Testing by segment often reveals that top-tier fans will pay $25–$40 for the right content while new fans respond better to $6–$10 entry points.

 14. Onboarding Time (Days to First Revenue)